AverageCakeSlice/Persona-5-Royal-Differences/Prologue_to_5-2.md

 * Many of the puzzles have been modified and some new ones have been added.
 * The grappling hook will now allow you to access new areas in palaces where hidden pathways or treasure might be found.
 * Will Seeds are new collectables that can be found in each palace.
 Finding one will restore a little bit of SP to the party, and finding all three of a palaces Will Seeds will reward the player with a unique accessory.
+* With the inclusion of the Will Seeds and grappling hook, a number of areas in each palace have been changed or added.

 ### Combat